omekina/a-rotating-tesseract/README.md

 <img align="center" src="a-rotating-tesseract-visualization.png">

 # A rotating tesseract
-If you wish to just run the animation.
-The packed files are in the `dst` folder.
+If you wish to just run the animation, the packed files are in the `dst` folder.
+Or you can view it here: <a href="https://mekina.cz/tesseract/">https://mekina.cz/tesseract/</a>

 Or you can build it with Bun.